The Linear Span of Uniform Matrix Product States: Introduction

 This article is divided into three sections.
-In \Cref{sec:preliminaries}, we define the variety of uniform matrix product states, and describe its natural symmetries.
-In \Cref{sec:comp}, we undertake a computational study of the space $\langle\uMPS(m,n,d)\rangle$ in the smallest nontrivial case $m=n=2$.
-We describe an algorithm that can compute this space, viewed as a $GL_2$-representation.
-Based on this result, we obtain a conjectured formula for the character (and in particular: the dimension) of $\langle\uMPS(2,2,d)\rangle$. \Cref{sec:results} contains our main theoretical results.
-In \Cref{sec:CH}, we introduce a powerful method to find linear equations that vanish on $\langle\uMPS(m,n,d)\rangle$, based on the Cayley-Hamilton theorem.
-As a corollary, we show that for $d \geq (m+1)(m+2)$, the linear span $\langle\uMPS(m,n,d)\rangle$ does not fill its natural ambient space $\Cyc^d(\CC^n)$, the space of cyclically symmetric tensors; significantly improving the state of the art.
-In \Cref{sec:lineq22d} we study the special case $m=n=2$, based on the computations in \Cref{sec:CH}.
-Using the trace parametrization we show an upper bound on the dimension of $\langle\uMPS(2,2,d)\rangle$ which is close to optimal, and we take some first steps towards proving our conjectured character formula, again using our Cayley-Hamilton technique.
+In Section~\ref{sec:preliminaries}, we define the variety of uniform matrix product states, and describe its natural symmetries.
+In Section~\ref{sec:comp}, we undertake a~computational study of the space $\langle\uMPS(m,n,d)\rangle$ in the smallest nontrivial case ${m=n=2}$.
+We describe an algorithm that can compute this space, viewed as a ${\rm GL}_2$-representation: more precisely, we exploit and compute its decomposition into ${\rm GL}_2$-submodules.
+Based on this technique, we obtain a conjectured formula for the character and, in particular, the dimension of the weight spaces, and consequently of the whole space $\langle\uMPS(2,2,d)\rangle$.
+Section~\ref{sec:results} contains our main theoretical results.
+In Section~\ref{sec:CH}, we introduce a powerful method to find linear equations that vanish on $\langle\uMPS(m,n,d)\rangle$, based on the Cayley--Hamilton theorem: {Theorem \ref{thm:linRel}} \begin{thm:linRel} Let $A_0,\dots,A_m,B$ be $m \times m$ matrices.
+Then for every $\ell \in {\mathbb N}$ it holds that